What Is Anxiety?

 Humans experiencing anxiety disorders often describe both emotional symptoms—such as feelings of apprehension, dread, tension, restlessness, and irritability—and physical symptoms, such as rapid heartbeat, sweating, tremors, headaches, fatigue, insomnia, and gastrointestinal issues.
 Many factors determine why people suffer from anxiety, including past experiences, ongoing stressful events, and brain chemistry.

 Experimenters also purposely attempt to induce anxiety in animals.
-They expose mice and rats to predators like cats, either through the scent of their urine or by enticing cats to lick food off an enclosure containing terrified mice or rats.
+They expose mice and rats to predators, like cats, either through the scent of their urine or by enticing cats to lick food off an enclosure containing terrified mice or rats.

 Overall, experiments on animals have been cited as the primary source of drug failure in human neurobehavioral trials.
-A key reason for this is that even though animals feel many of the same emotions we do, their brains are fundamentally different in ways that are critically important in biomedical and molecular research.
+A key reason for this is that even though other animals experience many of the same emotions we do, their brains are fundamentally different from ours in ways that are critically important in biomedical and molecular research.
 For example, the brain cells that communicate with each other—and the brain cells that respond to drugs meant to treat anxiety, depression, and bipolar disorder—are drastically different between mice and humans.

 In 2016, a Portuguese company developed a drug intended to help with anxiety, mood, and motor problems related to neurodegenerative disease.
-The drug was given to volunteers as part of the phase I clinical trial conducted by a French drug evaluation company.
+The drug was given to human volunteers as part of the Phase I clinical trial conducted by a French drug evaluation company.
 Six men, ages 28 to 49, experienced such adverse reactions that they had to be hospitalized.
 One participant was pronounced brain-dead and later died.
 A report on this incident reveals that “[n]o ill effects were noted in the animals, despite doses 400 times stronger than those given to the human volunteers.”

 Anxiety Research Without Using Animals